ChrisOtewa/ChrisOtewa/README.md

 ## About Me:

-Hello, i am Chris Otewa a Supply chain management major with a passion for Fullstack Web3 Development | Blockchain for businesses | Sustainainability.
+Hello, i am Chris Otewa a Supply chain management major with a passion for Fullstack Web3 Development | Blockchain for businesses | Sustainability.

 ## Experience: